benrgross/Generatate-A-Team-Profile/README.md

 ## Installation

-Download the repo and run "npm i" and subsequently "node run" in the node terminal.
+Download the repo and run "npm i" and subsequently "node index" in the node terminal.
 Follow the inquirer prompts.

 ## Usage

 ![alt-text](/Gif/Team-Profile.gif)

 Upon running the application, answer the prompts as desired.
 After creating a manager, choose between creating more employees or finishing your team.
 As many employees as one would like can be added to webpage.
-Upon choosing "finish building team," the yourHTML will be rendered and ready for use in the output folder.
+Upon choosing "finish building team," the yourHTML will be rendered and ready for use in the dist folder.
 Copy and use as desired.

 ## Tests